kellerjohannes/arciorgano-player/README.md

 ## Listen to the organ

 For remote work sessions, the organ can be monitored via an audio livestream.
 The live audio stream is generated by an Icecast 2 server, at 10.209.132.109:8080.
-To access it, you could type this address into your browser address bar: http://10.209.132.109:8080.
+To access it, you could type this address into your browser address bar: [Streaming server](http://10.209.132.109:8080).
 You need an active VPN connection (vpn.fhnw.ch) to access the audio server.

 If the server is active, you should see the details of "Mount Point /pandora.mp3".
 Click on the M3U symbol, top right.
 The browser should start playing the stream, or offer you options to open the stream with an application.
-If you don't have a player software capable of doing that, you might want to install VLC (https://www.videolan.org/vlc/).
+If you don't have a player software capable of doing that, you might want to install VLC ([VLC](https://www.videolan.org/vlc/)).